 Using tongs, make sure to press down the lamb so that the fat around the bones gets crisp too.
 Cook the lamb like this on a medium – low flame for 8-10 minutes.
 You will see the fat rendering in the pan as the meat cooks.
 Once you have crisped up the outer layer of the rack, flip it so that the fat side is now up.
 Pour the remaining pesto onto the lamb, and place in an oven that has been preheated to 425 degrees.

 Cook the lamb in the oven for another 10-15 minutes, or until it reaches between 155-160 degrees internal temperature.
 We like our meat a bit towards rare, so I will pull it out at about 155 and let it sit for a minute before slicing.
-If you don’t have a meat thermometer with probe you should seriously consider getting one.
+If you don’t have a you should seriously consider getting one.
 They are invaluable!

 Once you have sliced the lamb, it is ready to serve.
 You can garnish with the pesto you set aside before serving, or let your guests self serve.
 The pesto is pretty garlicky, so I typically let everyone add it for themselves.
 The best part about this meal is that if you have any remaining pesto, it will keep in your fridge for up to one week.
 Use it on salmon, veggies, eggs or even spaghetti squash.
 The possibilities are endless!